Climate reparations

-Climate reparations are loss and damage payments for damage and harm caused by climate change, which may include debt cancellation.
+Climate reparations are a type of requested loss and damage payments for damage and harm caused by climate change, which may include debt cancellation.
 The term climate reparations differs from simple "loss and damage," in that it is based on the concept of reparations, that compensation holds countries accountable for historical emissions, and is an ethical and moral obligation.

 "The idea behind calls for loss and damage funding is that the countries that have done most to pollute the atmosphere, and grown rich doing so, should compensate," according to The New Republic.